 When we reward ourselves after a job well done, it makes doing it the next time that much sweeter.
 Take the time to recognize milestones and relish in the present.
 You can’t always have your head 6 months ahead.

 20. Create a morning routine.

 Remember the days when you thrived on routine?
 Think back to grade school.
 You knew when recess was.
 You looked forward to lunch.
-Like clockwork you knew when basketball practice was.
-And yet everyday you got up at the same time and did all the same things before you walked out the door.
+Like clockwork, you knew when basketball practice was.
+Everyday you got up at the same time and did all the same things before you walked out the door.
 Yes, I realize life as an adult is a LOT crazier, but I encourage you to at least implement routine into your morning.
 Get up at the same time.
 Eat a good breakfast.
 Have some time to just think.
 Enjoy a peaceful house before the dogs start howling and everyone else is begging for your attention.

 21. Check your email at a dedicated time.

 OMG.
 You guys.
 This was life changing.
 The urge never really goes away, but if you can have a dedicated time to respond once or twice a day, it will save you from being interrupted every 20 minutes.
 Just try it for one week and then you can argue with me.

 True confessions.
 I slouched my way into 3 months of physical therapy.
 And I want you to take WAY better care of yourself.
 They say sitting is the new smoking.
 We are a more sedentary society than ever.
 The least you can do is make sure you set up a workspace that is decent for your health.
 Have your monitor at eye height.
 Sit in a chair with back support that is high enough that your elbows can lay lightly on the desktop.
 Your shoulders should be back.
 And if your feet don’t touch the floor (I so feel you), then you NEED a foot stool.
 I don’t care if looks a little less insta-worthy — your health comes first.

 23. Use music to your advantage.